 The price tag of medical school in the US, and difficult bars to entrance, mean there are brilliant scientists studying in countries with a lower cost of living.
 Their excellent 3.6 GPA or an average MCAT score, might keep them out of a US Medical School.
 These doctors may be skilled, exceptional practitioners.
 Attorney bias, however, is real.

 The physician in this case study had to face this bias in every first call.
-It got easier to put their fears to rest and eventually she was no longer defending her education, but putting it in context: a historical footnote in a career of achievements.
+It got easier to put their fears to rest and eventually, she was no longer defending her lack of forensic education by putting it in context: a historical footnote in a career of achievements.

 She wasn’t Board-Certified in any Medical Specialty.
 She next explains why.